by Brian DeChesare Comments (14)

 With hedge funds, there are some advantages to starting at the larger funds, but it’s more of a mixed picture because management fees are higher, and performance fees can make even smaller funds quite lucrative.

-Also, the main question with hedge funds is not so much size but single-manager (SM) vs. multi-manager (MM).
+Also, the main question with hedge funds is not so much size but the single manager vs. multi-manager distinction.

 You could potentially earn similar amounts at either one, but MM funds tend to be short-term, trading-oriented with higher stress levels, while SM funds often take a longer-term view.